Cathie Wood Watch: Ark Bulks Up on Shopify, Pares 2 Other Stakes - NewsBreak

 Wood was likely trying to benefit from Shopify’s 34% drop over the past year amid the slowdown in growth for e-commerce, as the pandemic has wound down.

 To be sure, the stock has rebounded 26% year to date amid the bounce in technology stocks.
-It’s the eighth biggest holding in Wood’s flagship Ark Innovation ETF ( ARKK ) .
+It’s the eighth biggest holding in Wood’s flagship Ark Innovation ETF ( ARKK ) - Get Free Report .

 Wood Pares Back Roku, Exact Sciences Stakes

-On the selling side, Ark Innovation jettisoned 187,880 shares of Exact Sciences ( EXAS ) , valued at $11.9 million as of Thursday’s close.
+On the selling side, Ark Innovation jettisoned 187,880 shares of Exact Sciences ( EXAS ) - Get Free Report , valued at $11.9 million as of Thursday’s close.
 The company is a medical diagnostics provider famous for its Cologuard at-home colon cancer test.

 Exact Sciences shares have climbed 28% thus far in 2023, buoyed by strong earnings and the overall market’s rally.